madasar/ARDroneDocker/README.md

 ## Synopsis

-Ubuntu-based docker containers to compile the Parrot v2 SDK.
-The original Drone was released in ~2010 for the AR 1.0 and 2.0 drones and the last update (~2012?) targets Ubuntu 12.04 i386.
+Ubuntu-based docker containers to compile the SDK for the Parrot AR Drone.
 This docker container was created to simplify and automate the complitation on modern systems.
+The Drone was released in ~2010 and the last update to the v2 SDK was in ~2013, the SDK targets Ubuntu 12.04 i386.
+Parrot has released the v3 SDK for newer drones, but it does not support the AR 1.0 or 2.0 drones.

-## Details
+## Version

 There are two versions: